Huzaifa309/Huzaifa309/README.md

 # About Me:
-I am currently working as a **Software Engineer** in Avanza Innovations as an implementation engineer.
+I am currently working as a **Software Engineer** in Avanza Solutions in implementation domain.
 I am primarily concerned with deployment, configuration and integration of Avanza's tool and services in banks accross Pakistan.

 <div align="center">
     <img src="https://raw.githubusercontent.com/rajpratyush/rajpratyush/master/developer.gif" width="100%"/>